 But it’s mainly known for its skin-related benefits.

 “In skin care products, hyaluronic acid is used as a humectant — a substance that helps the skin hold on to water,” Frey says.

 Frey adds that it “helps hydrate the outer layers of skin, thereby improving the skin’s appearance.”
 Skin that’s hydrated is touted as being more radiant and youthful-looking.

 But hyaluronic acid can’t permanently turn back the clock.
 Frey says the claims that it’s “the key to the fountain of youth” are “marketing hype.”

-And you should patch test any new product before slathering it all over your face.
+Of course, it never hurts to patch test any new product before slathering it all over your face.

 Dermatologists can provide personalized advice and product recommendations for your skin type or concern.